danielpetri1/bbb-recording-exporter/README.md

     ruby render_video.rb

-If you want to get the slides with the whiteboard annotations
+If you want to get the slides with the whiteboard annotations (currently still requires librsvg)

     ruby export_annotated_slides.rb

 and open the 'slides' folder.

 ### Requirements
-librsvg<br />
 ffmpeg  version 4.4, compiled with --enable-librsvg <br />
 Ruby with Nokogiri, open-uri, cgi, and fileutils<br />